Skip to Main Content

 General wear schedule for new orthotics

-How to care for your orthotics
+How to care for your child's orthotics

-• Check your orthotics every day for parts that are damaged, worn, cracked, loose, or torn.
+• Check your child’s orthotics every day for parts that are damaged, worn, cracked, loose, or torn.
 Inspect the metal, plastic, screws, straps, and buckles.

 • Keep orthotics away from pets that could chew on the plastic.

-• Clean Velcro with soap and water.
+• Clean Velcro® with soap and water.
 Use a wire brush, toothbrush, or fine-toothed comb to remove lint and hair.

 • Use a silicone spray or light oil to care for metal joints.